theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 You log on to the server using your **username** and a program that lets you connect via a "secure shell (SSH)".
 If you use a Mac, open the **Terminal**.
 Terminal is generally found in the "Other" folder in Launchpad, or search for "Terminal" with Spotlight.
 Once open, **Keep in Dock** for handy future access.
 If using Windows, either open PowerShell or PuTTy as mentioned previously.

 ![QSUB](../assets/img/login.png)
-Above is a schematic that displays the setup of NCI GADI.
+Above is a schematic that displays the setup of NCI Gadi.
 We will explain the complicated part of the diagram concerning volumes and compute nodes in future sessions.
 What we are doing is the first pink arrow, logging in to the **login** nodes.
 Gadi has 10 login nodes that serve users in a round-robin fashion, which will be randomly allocated when you `ssh` as below.

 To log on from Mac OSX (or a UNIX machine), open the Terminal and type at the prompt (replacing username with your own **username** ):